ofekbarshalom/C_plus_plus/OS_Final_Ex/README.md

 This project implements a multithreaded C++ TCP server that allows users to input or generate graphs and compute multiple graph algorithms in parallel using the pipeline pattern.

+> The file structure and explanation apply specifically to **Part 9** of the project.
+> Earlier parts (1–8) follow separate implementation instructions and may differ in structure.

 ## Features

 - TCP server that accepts client connections.